Louis-Takow/SauceLab-APPIUM/README.md

    ```
 ## Step 1: Initialize the Project

-1. Create a new project folder:
+1. Create and navigate to a new project folder:
    ```bash
    mkdir mobile-automation-framework
    cd mobile-automation-framework
    ```
+2. **Clone this repository** in terminal of new project folder.

+''' command line terminal
+Copy code
+git clone <repository-url>
+cd Webdriver.io---Appium-Mocha
+'''
-2. Initialize a Node.js project:
+3. Initialize a Node.js project:
    ```bash
    npm init -y
    ```